department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 **Both of these must be true:**
 - You've suffered complete paralysis due to damage to the spinal cord or associated nerves, or to the brain, **and**
-- The paralysis falls into one of these four categories: quadriplegia (paralysis of all four limbs), paraplegia (paralysis of both lower limbs), hemiplegia (paralysis of the upper and lower limbs on one side of the body), or uniplegia (paralysis of one limb)
+- The paralysis falls into 1 of these 4 categories: quadriplegia (paralysis of all 4 limbs), paraplegia (paralysis of both lower limbs), hemiplegia (paralysis of the upper and lower limbs on 1 side of the body), or uniplegia (paralysis of 1 limb)

 **Note:** A limb is defined as an arm or a leg with all its parts.